DMacMakes/dmacdocs/content/en/torrens/aac202/week3/index.md

 ---
-title: "3: Baking In Substance"
+title: "3: Game Res and Exporting"
-linkTitle: "W.3 Substance"
+linkTitle: "W.3 Substance Prep"
 weight: 30
 description: >
   Preparing models for substance, baking maps to feed into the texturing process.